adisadi/projecto/README.md

 ### What can Projecto do?

 `install` will install & build all packages, finally it links all local packages.

 `link` will link all local packages.

 `unlink` will unlink all local packages.

-`clean` will clean delete folders in all packages.
+`clean` will delete folders in all packages.

 `task` will execute package.json scripts in all packages.

 ## Getting Started